MANICHARA/demoforlearning/firstgithub.md

-#decscribtion
+# decscribtion
-python code for ml
+python code for ml and AI